import marimo as mo

 Wait, what is this monstruosity ?

 Well, it's a term.
-It does not have ||(\lambda||) at the top, so it's clearly not a lambda function.
+It does not have a ||(\lambda||) at the top, so it's clearly not a lambda function.
+It's still a term, a term that bundles together

 And indeed, we get 6.